AbhinavMir/networking/README.md

 ## README

 This repository is based on CS655 taught at Boston University and some basics from my undergrad Networking course @ VIT under Prof. Arunkumar Thangavelu.
 No guarentee re: CCNA and other certs.
 I use OpenAI’s GPT3 to expand upon ideas.
 Prof. Matta has scattered notes on everything and his classes are a little to big to pay attention in the morning, thus thought it best to put it all together in one place.
 Went from scratch to this in a couple days with the power of YouTube and AI, so there will be mistakes, please use the issues tab!
+I had help from excellent friends, shoutout @prateekdceit06, Haniel and Finn :)

 [Broken links will be fixed soon]